Koyo Aoyagi: 2016

-While he joined the main squad during spring camp and got a shot at pitching during one pre-season game against the Marines, he struggled with control as he walked the first 3 batters he faced, and ended up giving up 2 runs in 2 innings of relief.
+While Aoyagi joined the main squad during spring camp and got a shot at pitching during one preseason game against the Chiba Lotte Marines, he struggled with control as he walked the first 3 batters he faced, and ended up giving up 2 runs in 2 innings of relief.

-He debuted as a starter in the June 1 away game against the Eagles, as a last minute replacement for the scheduled starter Yuya Yokoyama who suddenly experienced shoulder pain at the time.
-Despite walking 4 and hitting 1 batter, he completed 5 innings and only allowed a sole run, thus grabbing the win.
-He became the first right-handed Hanshin pitcher to win his first official start since Minoru Murayama on 1959, and the third rookie pitcher in NPB history to win his first start during Inter-league play.
+Aoyagi debuted as a starter in the June 1 away game against the Tohoku Rakuten Golden Eagles, as a last minute replacement for the scheduled starter Yuya Yokoyama, who was experiencing a bout of shoulder pain.
+Despite walking 4 and hitting 1 batter, he completed 5 innings and only allowed one run, earning the win.
+He became the first right-handed Hanshin pitcher to win his first official start since Minoru Murayama in 1959, and the third rookie pitcher in NPB history to win his first start during inter–league play.

-His next start was on July 7 in Tokyo Dome, where he shut down the Giants by pitching 7 perfect innings while allowing only a single hit.
+Aoyagi's next start was on July 7 in the Tokyo Dome, where he shut down the Yomiuri Giants by pitching 7 perfect innings while allowing only a single hit.
 After this, he became a regular in the Tiger's pitching rotation.
-But despite a strong start, he lost momentum during mid-season, and he finished the season with only 4 wins out of 13 games with a 3.29 ERA.
-While his win–loss percentage might be unimpressive, he only surrendered a single home run out of 289 at bats.
+Despite a strong start, Aoyagi lost momentum during mid-season, and he finished the season with only 4 wins out of 13 games with a 3.29 ERA.
+While his win–loss percentage might be unimpressive, he only surrendered a single home run out of 289 at–bats.

-During the post-season break, he pitched for Samurai Japan (national team) in the Asia Winter League tournament in Taiwan.
+During the post-season break, Aoyagi pitched for Samurai Japan (national team) in the Asia Winter League tournament in Taiwan.
 He notched 2 wins and 1 save in 4 games (1.69 ERA), and was awarded the league's best pitcher, also won by fellow Hanshin pitcher Yuta Iwasada in the previous year.

 2017

-His good performance during spring training and pre-season exhibition games earned him a spot in the roster at the start of the season.
+Aoyagi's good performance during spring training and preseason exhibition games earned him a spot in the roster at the start of the season.
 His first start on April 8 was rained out after 3 innings, and got cancelled.
-As he struggled with control in his next two starts and committed errors that lead to runs, he lost both games and got sent back to the farm at the end of April.
-He got called back to the main squad a few weeks after, and notched his first win against the Baystars on May 28 (6 innings, 8 hits, 2 runs).
-He finished the season with a 4–4 record out of 12 games, and an improved ERA of 3.22.
-Despite giving away more hits, he gave away fewer walks, and allowed only 2 home runs over 66 innings.
+As Aoyagi struggled with control in his next two starts and committed errors that lead to runs, he lost both games and got sent back to the farm at the end of April.
+He got called back to the main squad a few weeks after, and notched his first win against the Yokohama DeNA Baystars on May 28 (6 innings, 8 hits, 2 runs).
+Aoyagi finished the season with a 4–4 record out of 12 games, and an improved ERA of 3.22.
+Despite allowing more hits, he allowed fewer walks, and gave up only 2 home runs over 66 innings.